blcxtranslations/blcx/_translated/chapter-0027.md

 Back then, Lin Xuan thought, even though temporarily he was unable to practice some things, but when he had the cultivation later, he could slowly start to analyze it.
 So he wrote it down in his notebook, so not to forget these teachings.

-It was fortunate that he did copy them down, otherwise, is he wanted to practice these techniques now that he had the cultivation, he would have no where to start.
+It was fortunate that he did copy them down, otherwise, is he wanted to practice these techniques now that he had the cultivation, he would have nowhere to start.
 This is one of Lin Xuan's good characteristics, he liked to take precautions before making any decisions.

 Over these three years, there have been many techniques taught by many teachers, he could not practice all of them.
 This was because firstly, there was not that much time, and secondly, it was not all necessary.
 Being proficient in many techniques was not as good as mastering one, besides, there were some useless and duplicate techniques, it was better to pick a few suitable ones for himself.

 After making such a decision, Lin Xuan began to carefully read his notes.
-First he excluded the low rank techniques, even though they were easier to learn, they were also limited in power, he did not want to waste precious time learning them.
+First he excluded the low-rank techniques, even though they were easier to learn, they were also limited in power, he did not want to waste precious time learning them.

 His goal was mid grade techniques, and after careful screening, he picked three techniques: Spirit Shield, Ice Needles, and Imperial Wind.

 There was careful though put into making these choices.

 Spirit Shield, its name was very clear, it is a defensive spell.
 To learn how to beat someone, one must first learn how to be beaten.
-When fighting the enemy, the first thing one must consider, is how to escape with one's life.
+When fighting the enemy, the first thing one must consider is how to escape with one's life.
 Therefore, Lin Xuan's first spell to learn is also the defensive spell.

-Ice Needles, was a five elements spell of the water attribute.
+Ice Needles was a five elements spell of the water attribute.
 It is characterized by its strong attacking power, it was hard to detect.
 Although relatively, it was harder to practice, but that was not an issue, Lin Xuan has never been afraid of hardship, as long as it had enough power it was fine.

 The last spell, the Imperial Wind spell, was a support type spell.
 Compared to the Light-Wind spell he learned before, it much more powerful and advanced.